JoeFu/alportal-document/docs/front-end/architecture.md

 ## Network

-This is the communication layer between the front-end application and the back-end server.
-It involves the handling of HTTP requests and responses, APIs, and any other protocol that allows the exchange of data between the front-end and back-end.
+Network is an **important** part of the application, it is the communication layer between the *front-end application* and the *back-end server*.
+It involves the handling of `HTTP requests` and `responses`, `APIs`, and any other protocol that allows the exchange of data between the front-end and back-end.

 It deals with the management of the flow of data and ensuring that the application remains responsive and scalable in the face of varying network conditions.

 ```
 📦src
  ┣   📂network
  ┗   ┗   ...
 ```

+The folder includes files incharge of the network requests for internal APIs and 3rd party APIs such as [activeCampaingn](../back-end/external-services.md#active-campaign), [Xero](../back-end/external-services.md#xero) etc.

+#### Example:

+> For a `CalendarServiceProcy` in the `accounts-service-proxies.ts`, it is responsible for handling `requests` to a specific `URL`.

+> It has 4 methods called `getCalendarEvents`, `createCalendarEvent`, `updateCalendarEvent` and `deleteCalendarEvent`, which make `HTTP` `GET`, `POST`, `PUT` and `DELETE` requests respectively.

+> The methods would parse contents according to the format expected by the API.

 Further details about these can be found in the code files `/App/src/network`.